seedit-wegrowit/MonitoringSystemForRpi/README.md

 # MonitoringSystemForRpi
-Environmental monitoring system scalable using Digital and analog sensors - Full distro soon.
+<b>Environmental monitoring system scalable using Digital and analog sensors - Full distro soon.<b>

 This project is a enviromental monitoring system using digital and analogs sensors.